crisrojas/x-jsobject/README.md

-# js-bridge-swift
+# JSObject

 > Dynamically interact with JavaScript objects from Swift using `JavaScriptCore`.

-This was a small exploration into bridinge Swift and Javascript through dynamic objects instantiable with js code.
+This was a small exploration into bridging Swift and Javascript through dynamic objects instantiable with js code.

 ## ✅ What it supports